-Tell me more about the services you offer, what makes WeFixYourScript stand out from the competition?
+5. Tell us more about the services you offer, what makes WeFixYourScript stand out from the competition?

 Patience.
 It took me a while to realize that screenwriting is about the long game.
 Anything in this business takes time.
 Once I accepted that this was a lifelong journey then I was freed to really allow myself to fall in love with this craft.
 A weight had lifted off me.
 Then I began to research and truly study screenwriting.
 This changed my life and now I am on a path to truly help others learn and master this craft.
 I get to witness screenwriting change someone’s life firsthand as it did mine.

 From Synopsis to Subplots The Secrets of Screenwriting Revealed

 • 132 pages – We Fix Your Script (Publisher)